 Create a visitor report

 To get started, hop into Pendo and navigate to the Visitors section.
-If you’ve already created visitor reports, your screen might look slightly different.
-Regardless, click Create Visitor Report.
+If you’ve already created visitor reports, your screen will show a list of reports.
+Click Create Visitor Report.

 Give your report a name.
 Something like Zapier - Inactive Users should work.